 If your compressor does not have parallel Compression, simply use a bus channel.

 Pro Tip 3: Splitting the Bass into two compression busses works well.
 One for low-end and one for mid frequencies keep both elements focused.

 With this bass mixing technique, you create two buses with compressors.
 Before the compressor, however, an EQ is used on the bus.

 You filter out the highs in one channel and, in the other, the lows.
 Now you can compress upper and middle frequencies individually.The compressed signal can now be added via the buss according to taste.

 Compressing the Bass is one of the most important steps in mixing, and perhaps it's the most powerful tool.
 Following these steps and practice will make your bass sound more awesome and punchy.
 Also, you can implement your methods because there are no rules in mixing.

 The best setting for compressor or any plugin is the one you like the sound of.
 These steps are general guidelines that will help you to compress Bass faster and better.

 Pro Tip 4: Another excellent bass mixing technique is to use a multiband compressor.
 Make sure that only the frequency range below 150 Hz gets compressed.
 This way, you get the low end under control and get warm-sounding results.

 Pro Tip 5: Mixing kick and Bass?
-After you get your Bass under control with Compression, it's time to mix your kick with the Bass.
+After you get your Bass under control with the right Bass Compression Settings, it's time to mix your kick with the Bass.
 Your mastered song will generally sound cleaner and tidier if the kick is more in the foreground.
 So if you mix the Bass a little softer, your mastered music will sound punchier.